Islamic History - From 7TH T0 19TH Century

 Prophet Muhammad (PBUH) was born in Makkah in 570 AD.
 His father (Abdullah) died before his birth.
 His mother (Aamna) died when he was just 6 years old.
 Two years later, his grandfather (Abdul Mutalib) also died.
 Later, he was brought up by his uncle Abu Talib.

-At the age of 40 years, in 610 AD, the revelation of Holy Qur’an started to him.
+At the age of 40 years, in 610 AD, the revelation of the Holy Qur’an started to him.
 He told people that their Lord (Allah) is only one.
 They should obey him and forbade idolatry.
-He also criticized them on their evil deeds of bloodshed, looting, immorality, alcohol-drinking, gambling, killing of daughters, usury etc. The Quraysh and other Arabs became very annoyed on his teachings and created problems for him and few of his companions, who accepted Islam.
+He also criticized them for their evil deeds of bloodshed, looting, immorality, alcohol drinking, gambling, killing of daughters, usury, etc. The Quraysh and other Arabs became very annoyed with his teachings and created problems for him and a few of his companions, who accepted Islam.
 They didn't want to leave their previous religion and bad deeds.

-When it became very difficult for his companions to live in Makkah, Prophet Muhammad (PBUH) allowed few of his companions to migrate Abyssinia (modern day Eritrea and northern Ethiopia).
-These Muslims (which number about one hundred), migrated in two phases and remained there for sometime with peace.
-Later, they returned to Medina after Muslims migrated to Medina
+When it became difficult for his companions to live in Makkah, Prophet Muhammad (PBUH) allowed some of them to migrate to Abyssinia (modern-day Eritrea and northern Ethiopia).
+These Muslims (which number about one hundred), migrated in two phases and remained there for some time with peace.
+Later, they returned to Medina after Muslims migrated to Madinah

 Migration to Medina

-After more than ten years of revelation of Qur’an, the people of Makkah remain stubborn and took no affect of the true and pious teachings of Prophet Muhammad (PBUH).
-Only few people converted to Islam and their lives were made troublesome by the tyranny of the people of Makkah.
+After more than ten years of the revelation of the Qur’an, the people of Makkah remained stubborn and took no effect of the true and pious teachings of Prophet Muhammad (PBUH).
+Only a few people converted to Islam and their lives were made troublesome by the tyranny of the people of Makkah.
 Now, there were also even talks about the killing of Muhammad (PBUH) by the polytheists.
-At that time, few people from Yathrib (now Madinah) accepted Islam during Hajj of 620 AD and later in 622 AD, people from Yathrib also invited Muhammad (PBUH) and his companions to Yathrib as many people of the main tribes of Yathrib (Aws and Khazraj) had also accepted Islam.
+At that time, few people from Yathrib (now Madinah) accepted Islam during the Hajj of 620 AD.
+Later in 622 AD, people from Yathrib also invited Muhammad (PBUH) and his companions to Yathrib as many people of their main tribes (Aws and Khazraj) had also accepted Islam.

-Now, after disappointment from the people of Makkah, Muhammad (PBUH) decided to migrate to Yathrib in order to establish an Islamic society there.
+Now, after disappointment from the people of Makkah, Muhammad (PBUH) decided to migrate to Yathrib to establish an Islamic society there.
 After His (PBUH) permission, Muslims started migration to Yathrib in different phases, so that the Makkans could not know about their migration.
-In June 622 AD, Muhammad (PBUH) also migrated to Yathrib with his companion Abu Bakr (RA) at the same night when different tribes of Makkah decided to assassinate Him (PBUH).
-The polytheists tried hard to capture Him (PBUH) but both of them managed to reach Yathrib after about a month of travelling.
+In June 622 AD, Muhammad (PBUH) also migrated to Yathrib with his companion Abu Bakr (RA) on the same night when different tribes of Makkah decided to assassinate Him (PBUH).
+The polytheists tried hard to capture Him (PBUH) but both reached Yathrib after about a month of traveling.
 Yathrib is 320 km north of Makkah.
-After Muhammad’s arrival, the city was named Madinat-un-Nabi (city of the prophet (PBUH)), but later known as Madinah.
+After Muhammad’s arrival, the city was named Madinat-un-Nabi (city of the prophet (PBUH)), later known as Madinah.

 Islamic Society in Medina